-Now, simply put, the main reason to buy renters insurance is that it buys you peace of mind for all of those “oh [email protected]#” moments.
+What do you get in exchange?
+We’ll dive into more detail on what renters insurance covers below, but perhaps the biggest benefit to buying renters insurance is knowing that your insurer will have your back in many of those inevitable “oh s!@#” moments.
 Like when you check your bag and realize your phone was stolen on the subway, or you come home to find that someone took your bike.

 Who knew, right?
 So if your phone is stolen from your local coffee shop, or your laptop is picked up from your co-working space – your policy has your back.
 Yep, that’s right – even if your stuff is stolen outside of your home, renters insurance will reimburse you.